radiovisual/pendel/readme.md

 # pendel [![Build Status](https://travis-ci.org/radiovisual/pendel.svg)](https://travis-ci.org/radiovisual/pendel)

-> Get the time difference between two date or time strings
+> Get the time difference between two date strings or two time strings.

 **[Pendel](https://de.wikipedia.org/wiki/Pendel):** German word for pendulum.

 ## v2.0

 Version 2.0 introduces support for getting the difference in `Date` objects or date strings, which introduces some breaking changes to the API.
+Namely, you now need to use `pendel.time()` to get the difference between two timestrings and a `pendel.date()` function has been added.
+Please see the API notes below for more information.

 ## Install
 ```